davidgasquez/handbook/Writing.md

   - Ideas can feel complete.
 It's only when you try to [put them into words](http://paulgraham.com/words.html) that you discover they're not.
 If you never subject your ideas to that test, you'll not only never have fully formed ideas, but also never realize it.
   - [Drawing can help visualize ideas](https://ralphammer.com/how-to-draw-ideas/).
 - [Style is a small part of writing well.
 Most of writing is thinking clearly.](https://www.julian.com/guide/write/intro) The act of simply putting a thought into words makes it immediately obvious to you if you really understand it or not, and if not, where your blind spots are.
 For style:
-  - **Be concise**.
+  - [**Be concise**](https://stephanango.com/concise).
 Understand the topic you're writing about.
 [Use simple words and sentences](http://www.paulgraham.com/simply.html).
 Put the most important things first.
 Never use a long word when a short one will do.
+Explain ideas in simple terms, strongly and clearly, so that they can be rebutted, remixed, reworked — or built upon.
+Concise explanations accelerates [[making decisions]] and make ideas useful.
+One idea can more easily be combined with another idea to form a third idea!
   - **Be Useful**.
 Before you start writing, ask yourself: What purpose does this serve?
 Who is going to read it?
 What do they need to know?
   - **Be specific**.
 Avoid vague language (remove qualifiers).
 Cut the fluff.
 Delete unnecessary words.
 Say what you mean.
 Make positive statements about reality.
   - **Be consistent**.